Keion Crossen Film Review: Is Cornerback Patriots’ Next Small-School Gem?

 The first thing that stands out about Crossen is his speed.
 It was nearly impossible for a wide receiver to beat him over the top.
 That’s not just testing speed.
 He’s got it in games, as well.

-He not only caught up to Hawaii’s running back on this play, he looped back around to tackle him head on.
+He not only caught up to Hawaii’s running back on this play, he looped back around to tackle him head-on.

 Crossen is undersized at 178 pounds, but he still was able to bring down bigger skill-position players with regularity.